A recently purchased domain should be properly configured and warmed up before sending cold emails.

 Check the domain records and spam score before you start your outbound sequences with Reply to avoid having your emails sent straight into a Spam folder.

-The next stage is to start warming up the email account using Reply.
+The next stage is to slowly start cold emailing the email account using Reply.
 To warm up your email account, you may use the following schedule, that we have created based on our experience:

-- Create your first sequence in Reply and add your contact list in there
+Create your first sequence in Reply and add your contact list to the sequence

-- In 3 days increase the number of sent emails to 25 emails and decrease the delay to 400 seconds
+In three days, increase the number of sent emails to 25 emails and decrease the delay to 400 seconds

-- Keep sending only 200-250 emails per day within the whole month.
+Keep sending only 200-250 emails per day till the end of the month.
 It is now safe to increase the daily sending limit (up to 400 emails per day)